cloudbonus/battleship-console-game/README.md

 The game offers two modes: solo play against a bot or multiplayer mode using websockets for real-time interaction.
 In both modes, players can choose to place their ships on the grid either manually or automatically, following the rule that ships cannot overlap or be adjacent to each other.

 During the game, players take turns guessing the coordinates of their opponent's ships.
-The game provides feedback in the form of "hit," "destroyed," or "miss."
+The game provides feedback in the form of "hit," "sunk," or "miss."
 If a player misses, the turn shifts to the opponent.

-The primary objective is to be the first to destroy all of the opponent's ships.
-Each move is visually represented on the grid, with a cross denoting a "miss" and a cross inside a box indicating a "hit" or "destroyed" ship.
+The primary objective is to be the first to destroy all the opponent's ships.
+Each move is visually represented on the grid, with a cross denoting a "miss" and a cross inside a box indicating a "hit" or "sunk" ship.

 ## Installation